Burny Mattinson: Career

 The success of Mickey's Christmas Carol led to Mattinson's hiring as a director on The Great Mouse Detective (1986).
 During production, in 1984, Miller, who had been the film's producer, was forced out as CEO and president, and replaced by Michael Eisner and Frank Wells.
 Roy E. Disney, who had been the animation department's chairman, promoted Mattinson as producer to replace him.
 However, Mattinson found both duties as producer and co-director much too laborious, and decided to remain as producer.
-Ron Clements, by then a story artist, was brought onboard as a co-director.
-During production on Oliver & Company (1988), Mattinson moved to Orlando, Florida to briefly work at the Disney-MGM Studios to head up the shorts department.
+Ron Clements, by then a story artist, was brought on board as a co-director.
+During production on Oliver & Company (1988), Mattinson moved to Orlando to briefly work at the newly opened Feature Animation Florida studio in the Disney-MGM Studios theme park to head up the shorts department.
 There, in search of a new project, the crew decided to complete an unfinished Mickey Mouse short titled Plight of the Bumblebee.
 Years earlier, in 1981, several elements (including the recorded soundtrack) had been discovered by Daan Jippes.
 Using the assembled elements, an animatic was filmed and screened to Disney executives, but then-studio chairman Jeffrey Katzenberg declined to complete it.

 Throughout the 1990s, Mattinson worked as a storyboard artist on nearly every subsequent Disney theatrical animated film, including Beauty and the Beast (1991), Aladdin (1992), and The Lion King (1994).
 Around this time, he began working closely with Joe Grant, whom he first met on Beauty and the Beast (1991).
 Together, along with storyboard artist Vance Gerry, the trio were comically referred as the "Geriatricals", who would pitch adaptations of children's books and develop original story ideas.
 One of those discarded ideas Mattinson co-developed with Grant was Bitzy, which centered on an Indian elephant who leaves home to start a Hollywood career but ends up working in a used-car lot and falling in love.
 Mattinson then worked as head of story on Dumbo II, which was later cancelled by John Lasseter.

-In 2008, Mattinson was awarded the Disney Legends Award.
-A year later, directors Stephen J. Anderson and Don Hall enlisted Mattinson to work as a story supervisor on Winnie the Pooh (2011), due to his earlier involvement with the 1960s featurettes.
+In 2008, Mattinson was awarded the Disney Legend Award.
+A year later, directors Stephen Anderson and Don Hall enlisted Mattinson to work as a story supervisor on Winnie the Pooh (2011), due to his earlier involvement with the 1960s featurettes.
 In March 2011, Mattinson announced that he was pitching an idea for a full-length animated feature with Mickey Mouse as the main protagonist.
+He further worked as a story consultant on Big Hero 6 (2014) and Ralph Breaks the Internet (2018).

+According to Hall, during a story meeting, Mattinson suggested adding a dog character for the Clades in Strange World (2022), which became the character Legend.
+He appeared posthumously in the Disney short Once Upon a Studio (2023), which celebrates the Walt Disney Company's 100th anniversary in October 2023, released that same month and was dedicated to Mattinson.
+Mattinson also worked as a story artist for Wish (2023), which was also dedicated to his memory and marks the final film he was involved in prior to his death.